Passenger Of Uninsured Driver Not Covered by Owner’s Policy

-When riding as a passenger in a motor vehicle, it’s natural to expect to be covered under the owner or driver’s insurance coverage.
+When riding as a passenger in a motor vehicle, it’s natural to expect to be covered under the owner’s or driver’s insurance coverage.
 However, a recent decision from the Court of Appeal for Ontario serves as a reminder that not every situation affords passengers that protection in the event of a motor vehicle accident.

 No permission to drive

 When the accident occurred, the appellant sustained injuries.
 He was a passenger in the vehicle, which was being driven by an unlicensed driver.
-The car was being driven without permission of the owner.
-Following the accident the appellant sued the driver of the vehicle as well as the owner of the vehicle and their insurer.
+The car was being driven without the permission of the owner.
+Following the accident, the appellant sued the driver of the vehicle as well as the owner of the vehicle and their insurer.

 The appellant claimed that he qualified as an “insured” under the insurance policy the owner of the vehicle had purchased.
 As such, he claimed he was entitled to uninsured motorist coverage for damages under Section 265(1) of the Insurance Act.

 The issue was first decided through summary judgment.
 The motion judge dismissed the appellant’s claim after finding that pursuant to s.
 1.8.2 of the standard Ontario Automobile Policy (“OAP 1”), the insurance coverage did not apply in this case because the vehicle was being operated without the owner’s consent.
 This severely limited the benefits available to the appellant.

 The appellant challenged the summary judgment, asserting he did qualify as an “insured.”
 The appellant turned to the Insurance Act, which states

 Every contract evidenced by a motor vehicle liability policy shall provide for payment of all sums that,